Seven-Layer Density Column – Science Experiment

 Anyone can stack blocks, boxes, or books, but only those with a steady hand and a little understanding of chemistry can stack liquids.

-- Light Karo syrup
+- Light corn syrup

 - Vegetable oil

 - Dawn dish soap (blue)

 - Lamp oil (select a cool color like red, available at a department store)

 - Food baster